 Since the release of Ansible 1.7, way back in the forgotten era of 2014, Ansible can connect to Windows (2008 and higher) using remote PowerShell over that most finicky of mechanisms, WinRM.
 Red Hat are quick to sell the unilateral management capabilities of Ansible (which do exist), but under the hood we see a uniquely Windows problem.
 Ansible was built for SSH initially and because Microsoft as ever adopt a . . .

-One of Ansible’s most brilliant features is Privilege Escalation, the ability to enter the context of a more privileged user following an initial connection to either your local or remote node, however a bizarre little caveat of this is something I haven’t been able find documented anywhere and it refers to the use of a system account (by default named awx) on the localhost.
-What the hell is AWX anyway? . . .
+One of Ansible’s most brilliant features is Privilege Escalation, the ability to enter the context of a more privileged user following an initial connection to either your local or remote node, however a bizarre little caveat in Tower I haven’t been able find documented anywhere and it refers to the use of a system account (by default named awx) on the localhost.
+What Is AWX Anyway?
+Floating around all over . . .